 A non-exhaustive list of training materials to be used during the regional training and mentoring program of ideas selected and identified as social and community initiatives at the regional Social Innovation Hubs can be found below.
 These materials, tools and topics can be combined in parallel with the Social Entrepreneurial training, and all SIH participants are welcome to join all trainings.
-Some of the materials below will coincide with the tools to be used during the Social Entrepreneurial training, since they are considered state-of-the-art tools for social innovation.
+Some of the materials below will coincide with the tools to be used during the Social Entrepreneurial training, since they are considered state-of-the-art tools for social innovation and since the process of idea generation and idea development coincides in many parts, regardless whether the idea has profit (social business) or non-profit (social initiative) potential.